 - Amplify and promote historic Black churches through digital documentation, storytelling, and media relations.

-In these ways, Preserving Black Churches will uplift these often-overlooked places and ensure that the Black churches’ legacy of spirituality, history, and democracy endures.
+In these ways, Preserving Black Churches will uplift these often-overlooked places and ensure that the Black churches’ legacy of spirituality, history, and social justice endures.

 “No pillar of the African American community has been more central to its history, identity, and social justice vision than the ‘Black Church.’”Dr. Henry Louis Gates, Jr., Professor, Historian, Filmmaker, and Advisor of African American Cultural Heritage Action Fund